 Official Test Run Logs

 should be used in preference to these, but these results can sometimes be useful, for example

 if it is suspected that a test failure on the official testbed

 is not caused by an actual NetBSD bug but by some failure specific to that testbed instance.

 Some differences between these tests and those on babylon5 are:

 - These tests are run on a far less regular schedule

 - The i386 test results here cover a longer period of historical data, going back to December 2008.

-- These tests may be hosted on a different version of NetBSD.
-Some historical data are from tests hosted on Linux.
+- These tests may be hosted on a different version of NetBSD, or on Linux.

 - These tests may be run using a different version of qemu or, in the case of the "amd64-baremetal" tests, not using qemu at all.